mkurzydlowski/ewp-specs-api-omobilities/README.md

   `S <--ANY-- R`

-* S informs R via CNR about changed nomination.
+* S informs R via CNR about a changed nomination.
 * `S --CANCELLED--> R`

 **3.**

-* Nomination status is `VERIFIED` and student is about to leave for R.
+* Nomination status is `VERIFIED` and a student is about to leave for R.

   Initial state: